project-koku/koku/docs/source/aws_provider.rst

 Adding an AWS Account
 #####################

 This section describes how to configure your AWS account to allow Koku access.
-Configuring your account involves configuring three AWS services.
+Configuring your account involves configuring four AWS services.
 Setting up the AWS account for cost and usage reporting to an S3 bucket to make the cost and usage data available.
 Creating an Identity Access Management (IAM) Policy and Role to be utilized by Koku to process the cost and usage data.
-AWS organization setup in order to control cost visibility.
+AWS organization setup in order to control cost visibility (optional).
+AWS simple notification service (SNS) setup in order to trigger processing of cost and usage data when created or updated (optional).

 Configuring an Amazon Account for Cost & Usage Reporting
 ********************************************************